-Equip peer mentor Zaynah Mahon says she spent most of her life not understanding why school, social events, and everyday stimuli were so overwhelming.
+Equip Peer Mentor Zaynah Mahon says she spent most of her life not understanding why school, social events, and everyday stimuli were so overwhelming.
 “I felt incredibly different from everyone else,” she says.

 It wasn’t until Mahon was diagnosed with autism in her mid-twenties that some of the immense struggles of her younger years began to make sense.
 “Because of my ability to mask my autistic traits, I looked like every other teenage girl on the outside,” she says.
 “I was second in my high school class, I had a group of friends, and I always put on a smile, even while overwhelmed.”

-Before Mahon received an official diagnosis, she realized she had another serious challenge to contend with in the form of an eating disorder.
+Before Mahon received an official autism diagnosis, she realized she had another serious challenge to contend with in the form of an eating disorder.
 “Recovery has been challenging because I am a rule-bound person,” she says.
 “Once I started letting go of ‘food rules,’ I created my own set of ‘recovery rules.’
-Because black and white thinking is a huge part of the way my brain works, I started to tell myself things like ‘I'm only in recovery if…’ or ‘recovered people don't ever miss meals or always listen to their bodies.’
+Because black-and-white thinking is a huge part of the way my brain works, I started to tell myself things like ‘I'm only in recovery if…’ or ‘recovered people don't ever miss meals or always listen to their bodies.’
 This type of thinking was and still is quite frustrating because it puts my recovery in a box, when in reality, my recovery will change as I get older.
-I often have to ask myself, ‘Is this autism or a past ED thought?’”
+I often have to ask myself, ‘Is this autism or a past eating disorder thought?’”

 ASD can include everything from Asperger's Syndrome and Pervasive Developmental Disorder – Not Otherwise Specified [PDD-NOS]), and the experience of living with autism can be different for each person, which is why it’s considered a spectrum condition.
-Just like eating disorders, there is no single cause of autism, and receiving the right diagnosis and configuring appropriate, individualized may require a multi-pronged approach.
+Just like eating disorders, there is no single cause of autism, and receiving the right diagnosis and configuring appropriate, individualized treatment may require a multi-pronged approach.

 “It's so complicated,” says Equip peer mentor Alexander Thixton.
 “Being autistic in recovery from anorexia, especially when I spent the majority of that time not knowing I was autistic, I dealt with some unique challenges.”
-For Thixton, some of those challenges included the stress of routine changes which can lead to “,” i.e. chronic exhaustion, loss of skills, and lowered tolerance for stimuli.
+For Thixton, some of those challenges included the stress of routine changes which can lead to “autistic burnout,” i.e. chronic exhaustion, loss of skills, and lowered tolerance for stimuli.
 But recovery also led to some interesting realizations (“like the fact that diet culture was definitely part of masking for me”) and some unexpected advantages (“like being so drawn to routines and structure that, once I was sold on recovery, I had my own little recovery whiteboard to keep track of progress”).

-Equip therapist Carly Knauf, PsyD, who has worked with ASD individuals for over 14 years in a variety of settings including and the nonprofit, .
+Equip therapist Carly Knauf, PsyD, who has worked with ASD individuals for over 14 years in a variety of settings including Ascendigo Autism Services and the nonprofit, REVEL.
 “Over the years I have worked with amazing individuals on the spectrum who have often been overlooked, misdiagnosed, or misunderstood.
 Understanding the uniqueness of each person along with their specific concerns, needs, and struggles is vital when supporting them on their journey towards success and recovery.
 I believe that clients are experts on themselves and therapy is most effective when it’s collaborative and strength-based,” she says.

-While Equip peer mentor Kelsey Gilchriest has not been diagnosed with ASD, she says being has impacted her eating disorder recovery in specific, nuanced ways.
+While Equip peer mentor Kelsey Gilchriest has not been diagnosed with ASD, she says being neurodivergent has impacted her eating disorder recovery in specific, nuanced ways.
 “My nervous system is more sensitive than most; when I become dysregulated, it impacts many areas of my life, including eating and my appetite,” she says.
 “I have learned that I have to take extra steps to maintain recovery, and that for me, my recovery may look different due to my neurodivergence.”